 The modern version of the last entry is that people apparently always walk around, even if actively hunting somebody or in battle, with their guns effectively unloaded.
-They will then apply the up-to-date dramatic noise of cocking the weapon/chambering a round/sliding something (delete as applicable - or even as not applicable since often they could just pull the trigger) before firing.
+They will then apply the up-to-date dramatic noise of chambering a round (or cocking the hammer) before firing.

 Lampshaded by Keifer Sutherland in the film Phone Booth: